alastairrushworth/inspectdf/README.md

     ## 2 height        66 167      180 174.
 191     264  34.8    6.90 <tibble [1…
     ## 3 mass          15  55.6     79  97.3  84.5  1358 169.
 32.2  <tibble [1…

-The `hist` column is a list whose elements are tibbles each containing a simple histogram with the relative frequency of counts for each feature.
-These tibbles are used to generate the histograms shown when `show_plot = TRUE`.
+The `hist` column is a list whose elements are tibbles each containing the relative frequencies of bins for each feature.
+These tibbles are used to generate the histograms when `show_plot = TRUE`.
 For example, the histogram for `starwars$birth_year` is

 ``` r
 report_num(starwars)$hist$birth_year